By using this site, you agree to the Privacy Policy and Terms of Use.

 FEDIAF nutritional guidelines

-FEDIAF (the European Pet Food Industry Federation) sets the nutritional standards that most European countries, including the UK, follow.
-These guidelines specify minimum and maximum levels for protein, fat, fibre, vitamins, and minerals.
+FEDIAF (European Pet Food Industry Federation) sets nutritional standards that most European countries, including the UK, follow.
+These guidelines specify minimum and maximum levels of protein, fat, fiber, vitamins, and minerals.
 They also cover amino acid profiles and essential fatty acids.

-Any commercially produced dog food sold in the UK has to meet these standards.
-That’s the law.
-So when you pick up a bag of Wagg or a tin of Chappie, you know it’s been formulated to provide complete and balanced nutrition for a dog.
-That doesn’t mean it’s the best food available.
-But it does mean it won’t cause deficiencies.
+All commercially produced dog food sold in the UK must meet these standards.
+It’s the law.
+So when you pick up a bag of Wagg or a tin of Chappie, you know it’s formulated to provide complete and balanced nutrition for your dog.
+This doesn’t mean it’s the best food on the market, but it definitely means it won’t cause deficiencies.

 UK Pet Food Manufacturing Association

-PFMA members have to list ingredients in descending order by weight.
-They have to clearly state whether a food is “complete” (nutritionally adequate on its own) or “complementary” (needs to be fed alongside other foods).
-The ingredient listing has to be honest about what’s actually in there.
+PFMA members must list ingredients in descending order by weight.
+They must clearly state whether the food is “complete,” meaning it is nutritionally adequate on its own, or “complementary,” meaning it is meant to be fed with other foods.
+Ingredient listings must honestly state what the food actually contains.

 This is genuinely useful for bargain hunters.
-It means you can pick up the cheapest bag on the shelf, read the back, and know the manufacturer isn’t hiding anything dangerous behind vague wording.
+This means you can pick the cheapest bag on the shelf, read the back label, and understand that the manufacturer isn’t hiding anything dangerous behind vague wording.

 What the regulations don’t cover

-Here’s where the floor matters more than the ceiling.
-The regulations set minimum standards.
-They don’t distinguish between “good” protein and “okay” protein.
+Here, the floor matters more than the ceiling.
+Regulations set minimum standards.
+They don’t differentiate between “good” protein and “okay” protein.
 Chicken meal is legal.
-So is poultry meal.
-So is “meat and animal derivatives,” which is a broad category that could include almost any part of almost any animal.
+Poultry meal is also legal.
+“Meat and animal derivatives” is also legal, which is a broad category and can include almost any part of almost any animal.

-The British Veterinary Association (BVA) and the PDSA both point out that while all legal dog food meets basic needs, quality varies enormously.
-A food with 20% chicken as the first ingredient is different from one with 20% “meat and animal derivatives” as the first ingredient, even if both pass the same regulatory tests.
+The British Veterinary Association (BVA) and PDSA both point out that legal dog food meets basic requirements, but quality can vary greatly.
+A food with 20% chicken as its first ingredient is different from a food with 20% “meat and animal derivatives” as its first ingredient, even if both pass the same regulatory tests.

 Red flags to watch for in cheap dog food

 Meeting minimum standards doesn’t make a food good.
-There are some specific ingredients and practices that should make you put the bag back on the shelf, even if the price looks right.
+There are specific ingredients and practices that should make you put the bag back on the shelf, even if the price seems right.

 Added sugar